 - arrange indoor storage with environmental temperature from 5 to 35°C (optimum 5 to 20°C) and humidity lower than 60%.
-If the CD modules are to be stored outdoor, use a weatherproofed and well-vented shelter; - avoid exposure to direct sunlight; - avoid exposure to rain, wet conditions and/or dew condensation; - ensure protection from extreme heat and winds;
+If the CD modules are to be stored outdoor, use a weatherproofed and well-vented shelter; - avoid exposure to direct sunlight;

-- avoid storage where insects or small animals may enter the transportation skids.
-If needed, take measures to prevent them from doing so; - prevent transportation skids from falling or overturning; - do not put any heavy object on top of transportation skids; - avoid excessive vibrations and collision of transportation skids with other objects.
+- avoid exposure to rain, wet conditions and/or dew condensation; - ensure protection from extreme heat and winds; - avoid storage where insects or small animals may enter the transportation skids.
+If needed, take measures to prevent them from doing so; - prevent transportation skids from falling or overturning; - do not put any heavy object on top of transportation skids; - do not store the CD modules in a laying position, outside of transportation skids; - avoid excessive vibrations and collision of transportation skids with other objects.